 This AI textbook is something that could be read before diving into a more advanced textbook, or pre-reading before taking an actual college course on AI.

 Written by Eliezer Yudkowsky (and sponsored by the Machine Intelligence Research Institute), this whitepaper looks at the many consequences artificial intelligence could have in the future if it continues to grow as fast as it is.

 Because we don’t know where it is headed, there is no way of knowing whether those effects will be positive or negative.
 So Yudkowsky looks at both outcomes.

 Eliezer Yudkowsky works at the Machine Intelligence Research Institute as a full-time Research Fellow and lives in the San Francisco Bay, CA area.

-This artificial intelligence white paper was written by Dr. Guruduth Banavar, who is the Chief Science Office of Cognitive Computing and the Vice President of IBM Research.
+This artificial intelligence white paper was written by Dr Guruduth Banavar, who is the Chief Science Officer of Cognitive Computing and the Vice President of IBM Research.